 The course will be using Blackboard (http://utsa.blackboard.com/) for grade reporting, program submissions and online quizzes.

-Students are required to sign in on the attendance sheet prior to the start of each lecture for which they are in attendance.
+Students are required to log in at the start of every lecture for which they are in attendance.

 If you will miss a lecture do not email your instructor unless you will be missing several due to a university-sanctioned excuse.
 Instead, check Blackboard for updates and follow up with a classmate for missed content.